bahrus/xtal-deco/README.md

 ```

-You can then set properties through the proxy thusly:
+You can now set properties through the proxy thusly:

 ```html
 <xtal-deco proxy-id="myDecorator"></xtal-deco>